 Adhesion relies on a chemically amenable surface to be created and maintained throughout the production process.
-Adhesion is a chemical process and occurs at the uppermost molecular layers of the material surface.
+Adhesion is a chemical process that occurs at the uppermost molecular layers of the material surface.
 This delicate surface is affected by myriad variables that come into play at many points throughout the process and interact with the surface in distinct ways.

-The Critical Control Points will differ based on what the final product is (a cell phone is produced differently than a car engine) but the principles of how the inspection process helps ensure adhesion are the same.
+The Critical Control Points will differ based on what the final product is (a cell phone is produced differently than a car engine), but the principles of how the inspection process helps ensure adhesion are the same.

 Inspect Early, Inspect Often

 First, a standardized quality specification needs to be placed on all incoming material.
 This baseline builds a foundation for all other operations.
 Insisting on consistent levels of cleanliness on incoming material and being able to validate it with a numerical value allows for supplier accountability and efficiency of cleaning processes.
-If cleaning and activation steps need to constantly be re-calibrated for wildly differing surface states coming into the facility then time and money is wasted making these adjustments.
+If cleaning and activation steps need to constantly be re-calibrated for wildly differing surface states coming into the facility, then time and money are wasted making these adjustments.

 Next, measure the surface quality before and after every Critical Control Point.
 Put a number on the surface quality before a part goes into storage and when it comes out.
 Put a number on it before it goes into an industrial wash bath and after.
 Put a number on it before it gets abraded and after.
-No matter what the operation is, in order to understand how much that surface is being altered it is imperative to put it on a scale and track the change.
+No matter what the operation is, in order to understand how much that surface is being altered, it is imperative to put it on a scale and track the change.

 Inspect in Order to Understand

 When a surface quality inspection process is in place, manufacturers get a complete picture of exactly what is being accomplished by the steps they currently have or are planning to have.

 At Brighton Science, a common conversation with some manufacturers goes something like this: